anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * agent-provided-proximity-registrar-cert: MUST contain the own LDevID(Reg) EE certificate to ensure the registrar in proximity is the target registrar for the request.

 * agent-signed-data: The registrar MUST verify that the data has been signed with the LDevID(RegAgt) credential indicated in the "kid" JOSE header parameter.
-  If the certificate is not contained in the agent-sign-cert component of the pledge-voucher-request, it must fetch the certificate from a repository.
+  If the certificate is not contained in the agent-sign-cert properties of the pledge-voucher-request, it must fetch from a repository.

-* agent-sign-cert: May contain the base64-encoded LDevID(RegAgt)  certificate.
+* agent-sign-cert: May contain the base64-encoded LDevID(RegAgt) certificate data.
-  If contained the registrar MUST verify that the connected credential used to sign the data was valid at signature creation time and that the corresponding registrar-agent was authorized to be involved in the bootstrapping.
+  If contained the registrar MUST verify that the credentials used to sign the data have been valid at signature creation time and that the corresponding registrar-agent was authorized to be involved in the bootstrapping process.

 If validation fails the registrar SHOULD respond with the HTTP 404 error code to the registrar-agent.